-What’s the nutritional value of kefir?
-First, it contains high levels of vitamin B12, calcium, magnesium, vitamin K2, biotin, folate, enzymes and probiotics.
-Because kefir does not have a standardized nutrition content, the content values can vary based on the cows, cultures and region where it’s produced.
+Is kefir really good for you?
+Besides being associated with a number of powerful health benefits, kefir also contains high levels of vitamin B12, calcium, magnesium, vitamin K2, biotin, folate, enzymes and probiotics.
+Because kefir does not have a standardized nutrition content, the values can vary based on the cows, cultures and region where it’s produced.
 Yet even with the range in values, kefir has superior nutrition.

-For example, one cup of store-bought whole milk kefir has about: (15)
+For example, one cup of store-bought whole milk kefir contains the following nutrients:

 - 160 calories

 - 12 grams carbohydrates

 - 8 grams fat